mvolkmann/blog/src/d3/00-article.md

         console.log('values =', values);

         // Create a D3 selection representing the bars
-        // which are div elements with a CSS class of "bar"
+        // which are div elements with a CSS class of "bar",
         // and associate data values with them. const bars = d3.select('#chart').selectAll('.bar').data(values);

-        // Update the text of .bar elements that are already in the DOM. bars.text(d => 'update ' + d);
+        // Update the text of bar elements that are already in the DOM. bars.text(d => 'update ' + d);

-        // Create new .bar elements that need to enter the DOM
+        // Create new bar elements that need to enter the DOM
         // and set their text.
         bars
           .enter()